aiqc/AIQC/docs/_build/html/_sources/index.rst.txt

 * API/ ORM for sample and model pipelines.
 * Validation splits & cross-folds are first-level citizens.
 * Track which samples make up which split/ fold.
+* Encode splits/ folds on the fly by dtype or column.
 * Designed for Jupyter, but IDE/ OS agnostic.
 * No infrastructure to configure, just pip install.